 And when you find yourself in this circumstance, the last thing you want is a vehicle that is both stolen and uninsured.
-Online car insurance quote comparison websites like Insurify are a quick and free resource if you’re interested in switching or increasing coverage.
+Online car insurance quote comparison websites like Insurify are quick and free resources if you’re interested in switching or increasing coverage.

 Right now, though, you might have slightly bigger concerns.
 Here’s what you need to do when you think your car is stolen:

 Sometimes the most crucial steps are also the most overlooked.
 You’d be surprised at how many people report stolen cars when the car is still in their possession.
 In many states, filing a false police report about a stolen car is a crime and can have criminal consequences—you need to be absolutely sure your car was stolen before you call the police.

 Even though it can be difficult to keep a clear head when you think your car has been stolen, you need to do a quick sanity check.
 Make sure the car wasn’t moved by mistake or you parked somewhere and forgot where it was.

 Think about where your car was parked.
 Could the car have been towed because you overparked in an area with a time limit?
 Did you leave the car unattended in an area where cars aren’t allowed to park?
 If there’s a chance the car was taken away by a tow truck, the best thing you can do is check the impound first.
 A quick call to the impound will prevent you from filing a stolen vehicle report when your car is technically still in your possession.